0tieno/100DaysOfCloud/DailyLog.md

 #### Today's Progress

-* Finished getting started with computing on aws educate
+* Finished getting started with Cloud 101 on aws educate
 * Received a badge on this

 #### Link to work